| Title: | 'Python' Style String Functions |

 A character vector with the placeholders replaced by the evaluated expressions.

-name <- "Alice" age <- 30 strs_f("My name is {name} and I am {age} years old.") # Output: "My name is Alice and I am 30 years old." age <- NULL strs_f("My name is {name} and I am {age} years old.") # Output: "My name is Alice and I am NULL years old."
+name <- "Alice" age <- 30 strs_f("My name is {name} and I am {age} years old.") # Output: "My name is Alice and I am 30 years old." age <- NULL strs_f("My name is {name} and I am {age} years old.") # Output: "My name is Alice and I am NULL years old."name <- "Alice" age <- 30 strs_f("My name is {name} and I am {age} years old.") # Output: "My name is Alice and I am 30 years old." age <- NULL strs_f("My name is {name} and I am {age} years old.") # Output: "My name is Alice and I am NULL years old."

-locates the first occurrence of a specified substring within each
+strs_find locates the first occurrence of a specified substring within each

 element of a character vector.
 This function is analogous to Python's

-str.find()
+str.find() method.

-strs_find(string, substring)
+strs_find(string, substring)strs_find(string, substring)

 string |